orgMINT/MINT/README.md

 ### <a name='anonymous-functions'></a>Anonymous Functions

+MINT code is not restricted to upper case variables.
+Functions an be declared anonymously using the `\:` operator.
+A function declared this way puts the address of the function on the stack.

+A function at an address can be executed with the `\G` operator.

+This code declares an anonymous function and stores its address in `a`.
+This function will increment its argument by 1.

+The next line pushs the number 3 on the stack and executes the function in `a`.
+The function adds 1 and prints 4 to the console.

 ```
 \: 1+ ; a!
 3 a@ \G .
 ```

+Anonymous functions can be stored in arrays and can even be used as a kind of "switch" statement.
+This code declares an array containing 3 anonymous functions.
+The next line accesses the array at index 2 and runs it. "two" is printed to the console.

 ```
 [\: `zero` ; \: `one` ; \: `two` ;] b!